AryanBose03/Bajaj-Finserv-API-Test/README.md

 4. College Roll Number
 5. Array for numbers
 6. Array for alphabets
-7. Array with the highest lowercase alphabet (refer to logic explanation below) GET method endpoint doesn’t take any user input, it just returns an operation_code
+7. Array with the highest lowercase alphabet
+GET method endpoint doesn’t take any user input, it just returns an operation_code